joshspicer/pihole-mobile-app/README.md

 Download, [Visual Studio 2019 (Mac/Windows)](https://visualstudio.microsoft.com/), open the `.sln` file, and build for the appropriate device (ios/android).

-## Note
+### Note

-You will need the `WEBPASSWORD` found under `/etc/pihole/setupVars.conf` for anything in that required authorization.
+You will need an API key for anything in that requires authorization.
 For more details check [here](./help.md).

-As of v5.0 of pi-hole i've found the web UI's generated API key to be equal to WEBPASSWORD.
-You can find that key here: `Settings > API/Web Interface > Show API Token`
+The Pi-Hole web UI's generated API key can be found here:  `Settings > API/Web Interface > Show API Token`.
+The app also lets you scan the QR code that pi-hole generates.

+One final place you can find the key is as the `WEBPASSWORD` found under `/etc/pihole/setupVars.conf`

 The API utilized is outlined [here](https://discourse.pi-hole.net/t/pi-hole-api/1863).

+## Development

+Please feel free to push feature/bug PRs!
+I'll merge it into `dev` branch, which automatically builds and releases a TestFlight build via AppCenter.  _If you'd like to join the experimental Testflight channel, [contact me](http://joshspicer.com/contact)!

+Once we agree everything is working on iOS, i'll merge to master, and a new App Store version will be released.

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by/3.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/3.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a>.